-- In the browser window, use the mouse etc. to surf through the URL sequence you want to record.
-While you access each page, the URL and - if you submit a POST request - the POSTDATA are stored in the list of the developer tools console.
+- In the browser window, use the mouse etc. to go through the URL sequence you want to record.
+While you access each page, the URL and - if you submit a POST request - the POSTDATA is stored in the list of the developer tools console.

 - Stop the recording when you reach the last web page of your URL sequence.

 - When you are done, you can use the URL list's context menu to copy or save URLs or POSTDATA.

 Transferring the data to PRTG Network Monitor

 - Create a new HTTP Transaction sensor and copy the URLs (and for POST requests, the POSTDATA) using the information from the developer tools into the edit fields of PRTG Network Monitor.

 - Check the other settings of the sensor and submit the page.

 Now you should be able to monitor the sequence as desired.

 IMPORTANT: Be aware that if the sequence you recorded was a shopping cart or any other transactional activity, PRTG will now cause the same purchase or transaction every few minutes if you do not take any measures against this!